g0v-data/g0v-hackmd-archive/notes/y26ic05SRtyLcIrLpgGPFw.md

 Software
 ---

-The followoing section mentions the software that you will need and what they are used for and their respektive links to download them for free.
+The following section mentions the software that you will need, what they are used for, and their respective links to download them for free.

 * [Visual Studio code](https://code.visualstudio.com/)

-First of all you need to have an idetor to write your code.
-In this totoriel we will use Visual Studio code (VSCode), you can use any editor of choice as long as it has the plugin we will use.
+First of all, you need to have an editor to write your code.
+In this tutorial, we will use Visual Studio Code (VSCode).
+You can use any editor of your choice as long as it supports the plugin we will use.

 * [PyMakr](https://hackmd.io/@lnu-iot/rkiTJj8O9#Windows-OS)

-The PayMakr plugin you can install it as an extention on VSCode, it is used to develop using MicroPython (Which is a virsion of python deticated for programming microcontroller).
+The PyMakr plugin can be installed as an extension in VSCode.
+It is used to develop using MicroPython (which is a version of Python dedicated to programming microcontrollers).

 * [Node.js ](https://nodejs.org/en)

-Node.js is a framwork that you can use to run JavaScript on your machine envirunment.
-But we are not goin to use it for that perpose, we only need it so that the PayMakr will work.
+Node.js is a framework that allows you to run JavaScript in your machine environment.
+However, we are not going to use it for that purpose; we only need it so that PyMakr will work.

-Before we move to the naxt section you will need to update the MicroPython firmware by following the steps below.
+Before we move to the next section, you will need to update the MicroPython firmware by following the steps below:

-1. Download the latest MicroPython firmware [here](https://micropython.org/download/rp2-pico-w/) version.
+1. Download the latest MicroPython firmware version [here](https://micropython.org/download/rp2-pico-w/) version.
-2. Use the smaller end of the USB cable to plug it in the microcontroller (Raspberry Pi Pico W).
+2. Use the smaller end of the USB cable to plug it into the microcontroller (Raspberry Pi Pico W).
-3. Hold the BOOTSEL botton (a small white button) on the microcontroller and connect the other end of the USB cable with your computer while holdin the button, the you can realse the button.
+3. Hold the BOOTSEL button (a small white button) on the microcontroller and connect the other end of the USB cable to your computer while holding the button.
+Then you can release the button.
-4. Now if you open your file system ther should be a spesific storage called RPI-RP2 which is meant to be for the Raspberry Pi Pico W. You will move the uf2 file to that storage.
+4. Now, if you open your file system, there should be a specific storage called RPI-RP2, which is meant for the Raspberry Pi Pico W. Move the UF2 file to that storage.
-5. Your board will automaticly disconnect and reconnect.
-If it does that then you are good to move to the next section.
+5. Your board will automatically disconnect and reconnect.
+If it does that, then you are ready to move to the next section.

 Uploading code
 ---

-Start with opening VSCode and installing PyMakr from the extentions by following the stepes illustreted bellow
+SStart by opening VSCode and installing PyMakr from the extensions by following the steps illustrated below.

 ![](https://hackmd-prod-images.s3-ap-northeast-1.amazonaws.com/uploads/upload_f0d7af46a0d30fcd84ad5de3d8eab997.png?AWSAccessKeyId=AKIA3XSAAW6AWSKNINWO&Expires=1719425011&Signature=eXqqCya3R2rCU2LUaISjx9ZItJs%3D)
 > Credits: Applied IOT LNU
 >

-Then you can connect your microcontroller via the PyMakr.
-Click the PyMakr icone, your microcontroller should be viwed in the DEVICES section you can click the electricity symbol asocited with you microcontroller then you device will strat.
-Then you can click the terminal symple to open a new terminal, that terminal also is asocieted with your microcontroller and will previde you some information about the Raspberry Pi Pico W such as the virsion you can also print a string as illustrated in the picture bellow.
+Then, you can connect your microcontroller via PyMakr.
+Click the PyMakr icon; your microcontroller should be viewed in the DEVICES section.
+Click the electricity symbol associated with your microcontroller to start the device.
+Then, click the terminal symbol to open a new terminal.
+This terminal is associated with your microcontroller and will provide you with some information about the Raspberry Pi Pico W, such as the version.
+You can also print a string, as illustrated in the picture below.

 ![](https://hackmd-prod-images.s3-ap-northeast-1.amazonaws.com/uploads/upload_5cd6f572d0e701bec989086bcd08decc.png?AWSAccessKeyId=AKIA3XSAAW6AWSKNINWO&Expires=1719426383&Signature=Zf2hgGch%2F%2FC69geIp7etWvnS0xU%3D)
 > Credits: Applied IOT LNU
 >

-Now you should be able to create your first project
+Now you should be able to create your first project.

 ![](https://hackmd-prod-images.s3-ap-northeast-1.amazonaws.com/uploads/upload_2ddf837a072e008be3c17010c7b3dae0.png?AWSAccessKeyId=AKIA3XSAAW6AWSKNINWO&Expires=1719426383&Signature=XmX2RRnb6k9VuPBO6SarmeNk0N4%3D)